ahvonenj/idleon-auto-expose/README.md

 Try printing out the contents of `exposedGame["com.stencyl.behavior.Script"].getGameAttribute("PixelHelperActor")` into the console for some very interesting objects that the game itself uses for many things and which might come very handy when fiddling with the game yourself :>

+### The game won't close anymore after enabling devtools

+This is normal with applications like Idleon.
+For some reason the devtools prevents closing of the "main process", in this case, the game.
+Simply close the devtools first and then you should be able to close the game itself.

 ## Extra

 **Tested to be working with at least these three (latest at the time of writing) updates:**